Batty Langley's

 Who we recommend it to

-We recommend Batty Langley's to couples seeking theatrical decor without veering into cookie-cutter boutique-hotel territory.
-It's an address for romantic weekends, anniversaries, London getaways where atmosphere outweighs classic five-star service.
-Solo design aficionados find their place here too, but the spirit remains intimate, almost confidential.
+We recommend Batty Langley's to couples seeking theatrical decor without slipping into the cookie-cutter boutique hotel.
+It's an address for romantic weekends, anniversaries, London getaways where atmosphere is prized over classic five-star service.
+Solo design-sensitive travellers find their account here too, but the spirit stays intimate, almost confidential.

 The building